mayukhdas/MLNBoostDB/README.md

 ---
-title: "Basic Parameters"
+Title: "Basic Parameters"
-author: Mayukh Das
+Author: Mayukh Das
-original author: Marcin Malec
+Original author: Marcin Malec
-excerpt: "Basic overview for commandline arguments used by MLNBoostDB.
-The Development version of Marcin's code on database integration of MLN-Boost.
-A wrapper ensures same ars structure as MLN-Boost."
+excerpt: "Basic usage overview MLNBoostDB.
+Extension of Marcin's code on database integrated MLN-Boost.
+A wrapper ensures same command line argument structure as MLN-Boost."
 ---

 *Note that this is for learning a Boosted MLN with in-memory Relational Database integration (Malec et al. ILP 2016).
 Most arguments are same as the original MLN-Boost(Khot et al. ICDM 2011) platform*

-*<b>Warning!!
+<b>Warning!!
 Further note that this implementation <u>DOES NOT WORK with PRECOMPUTES or derived precidates</u> in the BK file.
-PLEASE REMOVE all precomputes and/or derived predicates that are not directly present in the evidence</b>*
+PLEASE REMOVE all precomputes and/or derived predicates that are not directly present in the evidence.
+Simple mode declarations should work perfectly.</b>

 ### Primary Runnable Binary